soundpress/RulesOfNYC/docs/c07/index.rst

 *§ 9-01 Statement of Policy and Intent.* ::

 To improve the environment and to improve refuse containment and collection operations, the use of paper bags for containing uncompacted refuse and incinerator residue should be permitted; the use of plastic bags for containing uncompacted refuse should be permitted and the use of containers for containing compacted refuse should be permitted.
-Accordingly pursuant to Local Law 11 of the Laws of 1971 and to § 13-1.11 of the Health Code, the Department of Sanitation and the Department of Housing Preservation and Development, and the Department of Health hereby approve the specifications set forth in 16 RCNY § 9-02 for paper bags for containing uncompacted refuse and incinerator residue; hereby approve the specifications set forth in 16 RCNY § 9-03 for plastic bags for containing uncompacted refuse; and hereby approve the specifications set forth in 16 RCNY § 9-04 for containers for containing compacted refuse.
+Accordingly pursuant to Local Law 11 of the Laws of 1971 and to 24 RCNY Health Code § 13-1.11, the Department of Sanitation and the Department of Housing Preservation and Development, and the Department of Health hereby approve the specifications set forth in 16 RCNY § 9-02 for paper bags for containing uncompacted refuse and incinerator residue; hereby approve the specifications set forth in 16 RCNY § 9-03 for plastic bags for containing uncompacted refuse; and hereby approve the specifications set forth in 16 RCNY § 9-04 for containers for containing compacted refuse.